Zantac Breast Cancer Risk

 There are no upfront costs and you won’t pay any attorney fees unless we win your case and you receive financial compensation.

-You may also qualify for a Zantac lawsuit if you’ve been diagnosed with any of the cancers listed above after taking Zantac or ranitidine for an extended period of time.
+You may also qualify for a Zantac lawsuit if you’ve been diagnosed with any of the cancers listed above after taking brand-name Zantac or combination of brand-name Zantac and generic ranitidine for an extended period of time.

 Call 1-800-525-7111 today for a FREE, no-obligation consultation with a Zantac cancer lawyer about your claim related to breast cancer or other type of cancer.